MichaelKalamogan/FoodGram/README.md

 #### Layout of website
 * Bootstap frameworks were used to complement my css.
-* The website was made to be mobile friendly by having a separate segment "@media screen and (max-width: 1024px)" in the css.
+* The website was made to be mobile friendly by having a separate segment "@media screen" in the css.

 #### Backend Database
 The app uses a noSql database, MongoDB.